extrasmallwinnie/micromeg/README.md

 In this case, there are NAs in a few spots:

-1. Demographic data is “missing” for the lab positive and negative controls, as that kind of information not relevant for those samples.
+1. Demographic data is “missing” for the lab positive and negative controls, as that kind of information is not relevant for those samples.
 2. Location is missing for the participant that sample “HC1” was taken from.
 Let’s say that the participant declined to share their